 Risk: Preferred stock tends to be less volatile than regular common stock, meaning its value won’t bounce around as much as a common stock’s might.
 However, if interest rates rise substantially, preferred stock would likely be hurt, much as bonds would be.

 Preferred stock sits above common stock (but below bonds) in the capital structure, meaning that it must receive dividends before the common stock receives any dividend, but only after the company’s bonds have received their interest.
-Because of this structure, preferred stock is generally seen as more risky than bonds, but less risky than common stocks.
+Because of this structure, preferred stock is generally seen as riskier than bonds, but less risky than common stocks.

 Besides their strong track record of performance, investors have a number of reasons to like REITs: